Oky-period-tracker/periodtracker/docs/deployment/cluster.md

 Go to Digital Ocean and create a Kubernetes cluster.

-As with the droplet, when selecting the region bear in mind that there may be legal implications.
+When selecting the region bear in mind that there may be legal implications.
 For example, if you are in the EU, you may want to select a region in the EU.
 Also the closer the region the better the performance.

 Considering selecting autoscaling to allow the cluster to automatically add / remove nodes based on the demand.
 If you choose fixed, you will likely need at least 2-3 nodes.
 If you are creating the cluster for development purposes only then 1 node may be sufficient.

-If you have not already, install doctl
+Install doctl

 ```bash
 brew install doctl